 Ontario is spread over a million square kilometers and is the 2nd largest Canadian province.
 It is bordered on the north by Hudson Bay and on the south by Middle Island in Lake Erie.
 On the east, there is the St. Lawrence River and the west side has the border with Manitoba.
 It is one of the most populated Canadian provinces with diverse cultures and around 17% of the province is covered by lakes.
 There are many efficient transportation systems to help you to reach and get around the province.

 More than 50% of the population of Ontario lives in the Golden Horseshoe area and includes Hamilton, Toronto, and St. Catharines- Niagara regions.
-Other urban areas are London, Kitchener, Cambridge, Waterloo, Windsor, Kingston and Ottawa which is the capital of Canada.
+Other urban areas are London, Kitchener, Cambridge, Waterloo, Windsor, Kingston, and Ottawa which is the capital of Canada.
 Sudbury is a mining district, Sault St Marie is a steel producer and Thunder Bay has a major port.
-Ontario is considered as a manufacturing industry leader and service sector is the main contributor to the economy.
+Ontario has considered a manufacturing industry leader and service sector is the main contributor to the economy.

 How Does Home Insurance Work in Ontario

 In Ontario, it is not mandatory as per law to buy home insurance.
 The Financial Services Commission of Ontario (FSCO) regulates and licenses all insurance companies in Ontario.
 This includes home insurance too.
 When you buy your own home it is of utmost importance that you get home insurance for your financial safety.
 This will help to cover the cost of rebuilding in case your home is destroyed.
 To know the cost of rebuilding your home it is necessary to calculate the replacement value if your home was completely destroyed in a disaster.